Beat the Price Increases and Save Money on Electricity in 2025

 Are Fixed Rate Standing Charges More Expensive?

-No, fixed rate standing charges in Ireland are not necessarily more expensive than variable rate standing charges; their cost is determined by the specific tariff and supplier discount, not the fixed-rate structure itself
+No, fixed rate standing charges are not necessarily more expensive.
+Their cost is determined by the specific tariff and supplier, not just the fixed-rate structure.

 What are the Pros and Cons of Fixed Rate Electricity?